 The students and staff of the Simcoe County District School Board (SCDSB) represent a rich diversity of creed traditions and beliefs.
 While this list identifies some widely recognized days of significance, it should not be viewed as an exhaustive or authoritative account of all creed accommodation needs.
-Bolded days indicate days of significance for many of the major creed beliefs and practices in Canada.
-For further information, visit www.scdsb.on.ca and select About > Equity and Inclusion > Holy Days and Holidays Calendar.
+For further information, visit www.scdsb.on.ca and select About > Diversity, Equity and Inclusion > Days of Awareness